 (a) an entity that has been granted legal aid under the Legal Aid Commission Act 1976 or a legal aid scheme or service established under a Commonwealth, State or Territory law in respect of the proceedings in relation to which a fee would otherwise be payable; or

-(b) an entity that the Court or a registrar has directed is an eligible entity under regulation 8A(2)(b).
+(b) an entity that the Court or a registrar has directed is an eligible entity under regulation 8A(2).

 [Regulation 7 inserted in Gazette 14 Jun 2016 p.
-1957-8.]
+1957-8; amended in Gazette 20 Jul 2018 p.
+2629.]

 8. Application to be recognised as eligible individual or eligible entity